linked-db/linked-ql/README.md

 1. Make a directory within your application for database concerns.
 Linked QL will look in `./database`, but you will be able to point to your preferred location when running Linked QL commands.

-2. Have a `driver.js` file there that has a *default export* function that returns a Linked QL instance.
+2. Have a `driver.js` file in that directory that has a *default export* function that returns a Linked QL instance.
 This will be imported and used by Linked QL to interact with your database.
 This could look something like:

     ```js
     import pg from 'pg';